-By way of exception to the above, appointments to the Board of Directors or to the Supervisory Board of companies controlled by the Company within the meaning of Article L. 233-16 of the French Commercial Code are not counted.
+As an exception to the above, an individual's appointments to the Board of Directors or to the Supervisory Board of companies controlled by the Company, within the meaning of Article L. 233-16 of the French Commercial Code, are not counted.

-For purposes of the above provisions, appointments to the Boards of Directors of non-listed companies that are controlled by a single company within the meaning of Article L. 233-16 of the French Commercial Code are considered a single appointment, subject to the number of appointments held in this manner being limited to five.
+For the purposes of the above provisions, appointments to the Board of Directors of non-listed companies that are controlled by a single company, within the meaning of Article L. 223-16 of the French Commercial Code, are considered as a single appointment, subject to the number of appointments held in this manner being limited to five.

 A single individual may not serve as a Chief Executive Officer, Management Board member or sole Chief Executive Officer of more than one French-based public listed company (sociétés anonymes).
-By way of exception, a single individual may serve a second appointment as Chief Executive Officer or appointment as member of a Management Board or sole Chief Executive of a company that is controlled within the meaning of Article L. 233-16 of the French Commercial Code by the Company of which he or she is the Chief Executive Officer.
+As an exception, a single individual may serve a second appointment as Chief Executive Officer or an appointment as a member of a Management Board or as sole Chief Executive Officer of a company that is controlled, within the meaning of Article L. 233-3 of the French Commercial Code, by the Company for which he or she is the Chief Executive Officer.
 Another mandate of Chief Executive Officer, Management Board member or sole Chief Executive Officer can be held in one company, provided such company's shares are not traded on a regulated market.